 History and Herb Usage

-The name "rosemary" derives from the Latin for "dew" (ros) and "sea" (marinus), or "dew of the sea", and the origins of this are said to be because in many locations, it needs no water other than the humidity carried by the sea breeze to sustain it.
-It is a must for any herb garden.
-For many years it has been used by cooks and apothecaries for culinary and medicinal purposes
+The name "rosemary" derives from the Latin for "dew" (ros) and "sea" (marinus), or "dew of the sea", and the origins of this are said to be because it needs no water other than the humidity carried by the sea breeze to sustain it.
+It is a must for any herb garden used by cooks and apothecaries alike for culinary and medicinal purposes

-The leaves of the Rosemary plant are extremely aromatic, and can be finely chopped and used to flavour a variety of dishes, especially stuffing.
+The leaves of the Rosemary plant are extremely aromatic, and can be finely chopped and used to flavour a variety of dishes, especially stuffing, stews and in with a roast as it will tolerate a long cooking time.
 Many cooks simply cut sprigs of rosemary and place with roasted meats, especially lamb, pork, chicken and turkey.
 Beautiful when chopped and added to roasting potatoes, or to tomato based dishes.

 The leaves of plant can be made into a tea to aid digestion, or dried to add to dishes later.